 While typically "bit" refers to a 0 or 1 for this lesson if you use the word "bit" you should use it to refer to states A and B to be consistent with the activity.
-Give students 5 minutes to put together their devices.

 After 5 minutes....

 Quick Share / Demonstration